Native Americans may have invented scalping, but European contact accelerated it, and the history behind scalping is culturally complex.

 - The Complicated Legacy of Peacemaker Ute Chief Ouray

-- Lethal Imagination: Violence and Brutality in American History, Michael A. Bellesiles
+- Bellesiles, M. A. (1999).
+Lethal Imagination: Violence and Brutality in American History.
+New York University Press.

-- The Taking and Displaying of Human Body Parts as Trophies by Amerindians, Richard J. Chacon
+- Dye, D. H. (2008).
+The Taking and Displaying of Human Body Parts as Trophies by Amerindians.
+Springer.

 Joseph A. Williams is an author, historian, and librarian based in Connecticut.
 He has authored three books: The Sunken Gold, Seventeen Fathoms Deep, and Four Years Before the Mast.